helium/HIP/0028-consensus-reward-adjustments.md

 Since this change is not backwards compatible with previous rewards calculations, this change will be implemented through incrementing of the `reward_version` chain variable to 6 or more.
-As such, all validators, hotspots, and other chain followers will need to be updated before enabling the change via chain variable.
+As such, all validators, Hotspots, and other chain followers will need to be updated before enabling the change via chain variable.

 Given the impact of this on return expected by operators of validators, I propose implementing this